 21. Auditing standards require us to make certain communications throughout the audit to those charged with governance.
-We have agreed with the College that these communications will be through the Audit Committee.
-The financial statements and our annual report will also be reported to the Board.
+We have agreed with the Board of Management that these communications will be through the Audit and Assurance Committee (which then reports to the Board of Management).
+The financial statements and our annual report will also be reported to the Board of Management.